DJ-Dingo/pibooth-lcd-display/README.rst

 You can choose between **4bit mode (4 DATA wires "D4,D5,D6,D7")** or **8bit mode (8 DATA wires "D0,D1,D2,D3,D4,D5,D6,D7")**
 8bit mode is faster and often more stable than 4bit mode.

-If you don’t know how to wire up the LCD to the Raspberry Pi, use the above example.
+If you don’t know how to wire up the LCD to the Raspberry Pi, use some of the above examples.

 Connect PINS from the LCD, to the raspberry Pi.